-The Dangerous Game: Gamergate and the "alt-right"
+The dangerous game: Gamergate and the "alt-right"

 For millions of people, online gaming is a magical -- even addictive -- space to escape to.
 A place for storytelling, exploration and adventure with other gamers.

 Emma Vossen's love of gaming started when she was a kid growing up in small-town Ontario.
 Now as a PhD candidate at the University of Waterloo Games Institute, she looks to gamer culture as a microcosm of how sexism is seeded and replicated within broader society, and she draws connections between gamer culture and the rise of the political extreme right.
-This is the latest in our Ideas from the Trenches series, exploring the exciting insights of PhD students across the country.

 Guests in the program: (in order of appearance)